alextanhongpin/architecture-decision-records/backend/022-thundering-herd.md

 - outflow rate
 - pending queue rate

-How can we balance the input and output tatr
+How can we balance the input and output rate.

+## Signal

+The easiest way is to signal to the client to not retry anymore.

+We can do this several ways - add a rollout that selects a percentage of users to show the real response.
+The rest should just receive 204 jo content to signal no more retries (because retries is usually based on non 2xx status code).
+Periodically we will ramp up the percentage of requests that succeeds up to 100%.
+Then we remove the toggle.